christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 as an EU mission led by France.

-Finally, after almost a year of fighting, attacks on EU countries forced a reaction of NATO itself, but the United States' fresh and isolationist administration refuses any aid.
+Finally, after almost a year of fighting, attacks on EU countries forced a reaction of NATO, but the United States' fresh and isolationist administration refuses any aid.
 The West facing political and economical problems left and right seems more divided than ever.